Introduction

 The SidecarTridge Kickstart emulator comprises several key components, each playing a vital role in its functionality and ease of use.
 Below is a list and description of the main components:

-SidecarTridge ROM Emulator Board: This is the core of the SidecarTridge Kickstart emulator.
+1. SidecarTridge ROM Emulator Board: This is the core of the SidecarTridge Kickstart emulator.
 It leverages the Programmable Input Output (PIO) features of the Raspberry RP2040 and RP235x to emulate a ROM chip at the signal level.
-This board houses the necessary circuitry and flash memory to store multiple custom ROMs, provides the interface for USB connectivity, and communicates with the Amiga bus through TTL (5 volts)to CMOS (3.3 Volts) bus level shifters.
+This board houses the necessary circuitry and flash memory to store multiple custom ROMs, provides the interface for USB connectivity, and communicates with the Amiga bus through TTL (5 V) to CMOS (3.3 V) bus level shifters.

 How It Works